daler/pybedtools/docs/source/filtering.rst

 Filtering
 ~~~~~~~~~
-The :meth:`filter` method lets you pass in a function that accepts an
+The :meth:`BedTool.filter` method lets you pass in a function that accepts an
 :class:`Interval` as its first argument and returns True for False.
 This
 allows you to perform "grep"-like operations on :class:`BedTool` objects.
 For
 example, here's how to get a new :class:`BedTool` containing features from `a`